Skip to content

 What is travel insurance excess and how high should I set it?

 An excess in insurance is how much you’ll pay towards a claim.
-If, for example, your luggage is insured for £250 and the excess is £50, your insurance provider will pay you £200 if your claim is successful.
+For example, if your luggage is insured for £250 and the excess is £50, your insurance provider will pay you £200 if your claim is successful.

-Different parts of the policy may have different excess amounts.
+With travel insurance, different parts of the policy may have different excess amounts.
 For example, the excess for cancellation might be different from the excess for medical treatment.
-Make sure you check all the amounts are affordable for you.

 Can I extend the maximum trip duration on my annual travel insurance policy?

-This depends on your age and the level of cover you’re looking for.
-Some annual travel insurance providers won’t cover people over 75, and the maximum trip duration is usually 31 or 60 days, depending on the cover you’re buying.
+This depends on your age and level of cover.
+The maximum trip duration is usually 31 or 60 days, depending on the cover you’re buying.
+Older flyers may have more limited trip durations with some policies.

-Insurance providers usually suggest you take out a single trip policy if you need to stay longer than the limits specified in your policy.
+If you need to stay longer than the limits specified in your policy, insurance providers usually suggest you take out a single trip policy.

 Will my valuables and money be protected?

-You should also make sure you understand what to do if you make a claim, such as reporting the incident to the police.
+Also, make sure you’re clear what to do if you need to make a claim, such as report the incident to the police.

 Can my family travel independently on an annual policy?